khiguera/cppcheckTutorial/README.md

 ####Now why would you even do this?!
 This allows you to focus on targeted errors that you are looking for.
-Perhaps you already know the error is there, but because you will use it (in the event of the `unused variable` error), there is no need to fix the error.
+Perhaps you already know the error is there but because you will use it (in the event of the `unused variable` error), there is no need to fix the error.
-It will also help keep the noise down when debugging the code.
+This will also help keep the noise down when debugging the code.
-So now instead of running `cppcheck <FILENAME>`, you would run `cppcheck --inline-suppr <FILENAME>`.

-This will looks something like this:
+This inline suppression will look something like this:
 ```
 $ cppcheck --inline-suppr inlinesupp.cpp
 Checking inlinesupp.cpp...